SourceScan/cargo-near-image/README.md

 ### Environment Variables

 - `RUST_VERSION=1.75.0`
-  - Specifies the Rust version to be installed and used.
+  - Arg that specifies the Rust version to be installed and used.
+Default is 1.75.0
 - `RUSTFLAGS='-C link-arg=-s'`
   - Configures rustc to pass the `-s` argument to the linker, stripping symbols from the compiled binary to reduce the size of the final binary.
-- `CARGO_NEAR_NO_REPRODUCIBLE=true`
-  - Disables reproducible builds in `cargo-near`.
 - `CARGO_HOME=/home/builder/.cargo`
   - Specifies the Cargo home directory.
 - `RUSTUP_HOME=/home/builder/.rustup`